-Often* children affected with Development of Movement and Coordination Difficulties (DCD) or Hypermobility are also found to have Learning, Reading, Writing, Handwriting and/or Attention issues.
+Often* children affected with Development of Movement and Coordination Difficulties (DCD) or Hypermobility are also found to have Learning Difficulties, Reading, Writing, Handwriting, ASD and/or Attention issues.
 A large percent of specific learning difficulties/disabilities (up to 80 percent) show themselves as problems learning to read and write.

 Move to Learn -Learn to Move Physiotherapy, aims to treat the underlying issues associated with poor Handwriting, Coordination or reluctance to play sports.
 These issues can include: Visual & Spatial awareness/coordination difficulties, poor core strength/awareness, slow reflexes, low endurance, fatigue ( due to managing both a reading/learning difficulty with physical issues is often seen in the over tired child as they have worked twice as hard as other children to survive the school day).